OliverLiljeblad/RaceBrain/README.md

 **RaceBrain** is an AI-powered project that predicts Formula 1 race outcomes using live and historical race data.
 It applies **machine learning** and **data analytics** to estimate driver finishing positions, team performance, and probability-based race scenarios.

+🚧 **Work in Progress**
+This project is actively being developed.
+Features may change or break unexpectedly.

 ---
 ![Python](https://img.shields.io/badge/Python-3.10-blue?logo=python&logoColor=white)
 ![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)